Skip to Content

 4/26, noon-2:00, Wildwood Preserve Metropark, Toledo, OH (Meet near the playground)

-4/26, 4:00-6:00, Crosswinds Marsh, New Boston, MI (Meet on the hill south of the parking lot)
+4/26, 4:00-6:00, Oakwoods Metropark, New Boston, MI (Meet in the grassy area in front of the nature center)

 5/3, noon-2:00, Grand Woods Park, Lansing, MI (Turn left in the park and drive to the far end parking lot)